mbajaj92/Word-Frequency-Count-in-Different-Programming-Constraints/README.txt

 						by one function, it is passed forward to the next function.
 This ensures that multiple functions are working concurrently on a different chunk in the same set of blocks; improving the performance speed at times.

+Style6 - CodeGolf
+In this programming style, the only aim is to reduce the number of characters required to execute the required behavior.